 Sort of the forgotten child of the South Dakota Black Hills, Hot Springs is the most authentic town in the region.
 We would recommend staying here if you want to avoid the crowd.
 The vibe is small town America.
 Because this is a working town with a few thousand residents, the typical tourist noise isn’t needed to keep the economy afloat.

 The surrounding area is pretty.
 There are a handful of good restaurants.
 Access to tourist attractions is decent.
 The Mammoth Site, one of the best things to do in the Black Hills of SD, is located in-town.
 Fifteen minutes north is Wind Cave N.P.
 Custer is about a half-hour up the road.
 There are other fun, local things to do in and around Hot Springs.

 The town of Sturgis has reached legendary status.
 This is the hallowed venue of the greatest motorcycle rally in the USA, where as many as 747,000 people have visited the August celebration.

-We visited this past year in 2021 and it did not disappoint.
+We visited Sturgis in 2021 and it did not disappoint.
 Granted it was an AM visit on a Wednesday because we don’t drink or ride bikes, but we got the basic gist.
 Even in the off-season, Sturgis puts off a bad-a$$ vibe with motorcycles and vintage American characters hanging around.

 After Rapid City, the town is the second largest of the Black Hills towns.
 There is an abundance of lodging, shopping, and restaurants, and it takes more than a few hours to visit.